saveourtool/save-cloud/save-deploy/README.md

   Run `./gradlew -Psave.profile=dev :save-frontend:run` to start save-frontend using webpack-dev-server, requests to REST API will be proxied as configured in [dev-server.js](../save-frontend/webpack.config.d/dev-server.js).
 * For developing most part of platform's logic, the above will be enough.
-If local testing of authentication flow is required, however, `api-gateway` can be run locally together with [dex](https://github.com/dexidp/dex) OAuth2 server.
-In order to do so, run `docker compose up -d dex` and then start `api-gateway` with `dev` profile enabled.
-Using [`application-dev.yaml`](../api-gateway/src/main/resources/application-dev.yml) one can connect gateway with dev build of frontend running with webpack by changing `gateway.frontend.url`.
+If local testing of authentication flow is required, however, `api-gateway` can be run locally together with [dex](https://github.com/dexidp/dex) OAuth2 server. [`application-dev.yaml`](../api-gateway/src/main/resources/application-dev.yml) already contains configuration for dev authorization providers (see the description below).

 ### Using OAuth with a local deployment